 - Crow's feet: Reduction and prevention of wrinkles in the outer corners of the eye, more noticeable when smiling or laughing.
 These become more prominent with age.

-- Botulinum Toxin brow lift: Non-surgical brow lift to raise and re-contour eyebrows.
+- Anti wrinkle brow lift: Non-surgical brow lift to raise and re-contour eyebrows.
 Effective if concerned about heaviness of the upper eyelid and drooping brows.

 - Jowl lift: Reduce neck creases and help improve definition of the jawline.